-Failed Deliverable Damages Responsiveness If Contractor fails to meet the requirements of Section 1.J, Responsiveness to Division Requests to Division Requests, the Division may assess liquidated damages in an Requests amount per calendar day per request as specified in the table below.
-Liquidated damages have been designed to escalate by duration and by occurrence over the term of this Contract. occurrence over the term of this contract.
-Daily Daily Daily Amount for Daily Amount Amount for Amount for Days 61 and Occurrence for Days 1-14 Days 15-30 Days 31-60 Beyond 1-3 \$750 \$1,200 \$2,000 \$3,000 4-6 \$1,000 \$1,500 \$3,000 \$5,000 7-9 \$1,500 \$2,000 \$4,000 \$6,000 10-12 \$2,000 \$3,000 \$5,000 \$8,000 13 and \$4,000 \$7,000 \$9,500 \$12,000 Beyond . , . , . , . , Liquidated de omages under this s section shall bagin on the f First day the Liquidated damages under this section shall begin on the first day the contract requirement is not met, including but not limited to, the first day the Division request is not acknowledged or completed as required or in the required timeframe.
-Third Party If the Contrac tor fails to submit t form letter tem plates and form n document Liability templates to the Division for advance written approval or fails to use the Form Letters approved letter templates and form document templates, the Division may and impose liquidated damages of up to five thousand dollars (\$5,000.00) per Form violation.
-Documents Subcontractor The Contractor's failure to obtain advance written approval of a Subcontract Prior will result in the assessment of liquidated damages in the amount of one (1) Approval month's Capitation Payment rates for each day that the Subcontractor was in effect without the Division's approval.
+Failed Deliverable Damages Responsiveness to Division Requests If Contractor fails to meet the requirements of Section 1.J, Responsiveness to Division Requests, the Division may assess liquidated damages in an amount per calendar day per request as specified in the table below.
+Liquidated damages have been designed to escalate by duration and by occurrence over the term of this Contract.
+Daily Amount Daily Amount for Daily Amount for Daily Amount for Days 61 and Occurrence for Days 1-14 Days 15-30 Days 31-60 Beyond 1-3 \$750 \$1,200 \$2,000 \$3,000 4-6 \$1,000 \$1,500 \$3,000 \$5,000 7-9 \$1,500 \$2,000 \$4,000 \$6,000 10-12 \$2,000 \$3,000 \$5,000 \$8,000 13 and Beyond \$4,000 \$7,000 \$9,500 \$12,000 Liquidated damages under this section shall begin on the first day the contract requirement is not met, including but not limited to, the first day the Division request is not acknowledged or completed as required or in the required timeframe.
+Third Party If the Contractor fails to submit form letter templates and form document Liability Form Letters templates to the Division for advance written approval or fails to use the and approved letter templates and form document templates, the Division may impose liquidated damages of up to five thousand dollars (\$5,000.00) per Form violation.
+Documents , ioiution.
+Subcontractor Prior Approval The Contractor's failure to obtain advance written approval of a Subcontract will result in the assessment of liquidated damages in the amount of one (1) month's Capitation Payment rates for each day that the Subcontractor was in effect without the Division's approval.